Concordium/concordium-dapp-examples/trackAndTrace/sponsored-transaction-service/README.md

 This service allows a sponsor account to pay for the smart contract updates of other accounts, following the [CIS-3](https://proposals.concordium.software/CIS/cis-3.html) standard.

-# Configuration options
+## Configuration options

 The following parameters are supported

-- `node` the URL of the node's GRPC V2 interface, e.g., `https://grpc.testnet.concordium.com:20000`
+- `node` the URL of the node's GRPC V2 interface.
+Defaults to `https://grpc.testnet.concordium.com:20000`.
   - Equivalent environment variable: `CCD_SPONSORED_TRANSACTION_SERVICE_NODE`.
-- `listen-address` the address on which the server will listen for incoming requests, e.g., `0.0.0.0:8080`.
+- `listen-address` the address on which the server will listen for incoming requests.
+Defaults to `0.0.0.0:8080`.
   - Equivalent environment variable: `CCD_SPONSORED_TRANSACTION_SERVICE_LISTEN_ADDRESS`.
 - `log-level` maximum log level (defaults to `debug` if not given).
   - Equivalent environment variable: `CCD_SPONSORED_TRANSACTION_SERVICE_LOG_LEVEL`.